 CCF Welcomes its 2022 Cohort of Visual Artist Fellows

-The California Community Foundation (CCF) Fellowship for Visual Artists welcomed its newest cohort of fellows at a reception held at La Plaza de Cultura y Artes on September 13.
-This year’s fellows are April Banks (Discipline: Interdisciplinary-Mixed Media), Nao Bustamante (Discipline: Interdisciplinary-Mixed Media), Enrique Castrejon (Discipline: Installation), Patty Chang (Discipline: Interdisciplinary-Mixed Media), June Edmonds (Discipline: Painting), Reanne Estrada (Discipline: Interdisciplinary-Mixed Media), Asher Hartman (Discipline: Installation and Experimental Film and Video), Iris Yirei Hu (Discipline: Installation), Phung Huynh (Discipline: Painting), Young Joon Kwak (Discipline: Interdisciplinary-Mixed Media), Sandra Low (Discipline: Painting), and Suné Woods (Discipline: Experimental Film and Video).
+A cornerstone of strength for community foundations is their ability to identify and support the most pressing needs of the community they serve.
+One such priority in Los Angeles is the arts due to its unique ability to highlight the diverse make up of its neighborhoods, while at the same time tying a community together.
+CCF highlighted its work with the arts, when the Fellowship for Visual Artists welcomed its newest cohort of fellows at a reception held at La Plaza de Cultura y Artes on September 13.
+The 2022 FVA fellows are: April Banks (Discipline: Interdisciplinary-Mixed Media), Nao Bustamante (Discipline: Interdisciplinary-Mixed Media), Enrique Castrejon (Discipline: Installation), Patty Chang (Discipline: Interdisciplinary-Mixed Media), June Edmonds (Discipline: Painting), Reanne Estrada (Discipline: Interdisciplinary-Mixed Media), Asher Hartman (Discipline: Installation and Experimental Film and Video), Iris Yirei Hu (Discipline: Installation), Phung Huynh (Discipline: Painting), Young Joon Kwak (Discipline: Interdisciplinary-Mixed Media), Sandra Low (Discipline: Painting), and Suné Woods (Discipline: Experimental Film and Video).
 To learn about the FVA fellows and to view their galleries please click here.

 Recognized as one of the most prestigious arts fellowships in the region, visual artists are chosen by a panel of art professionals based on artistic merit and commitment to Los Angeles County.
 This year CCF received over 500 applications and were able to offer this fellowship to a diverse pool of 12 visual artists.
 As an FVA Fellow, artists receive: